13 Feb Click, Comment, and Cash-In: 6 Tips for Marketing with Social Media

-6 Social Media Marketing Tips for 2017
+6 Social Media Marketing Tips

 Don’t lie.
 Every now and then at your desk you turn to Snapchat and caption a dog filtered version of yourself “#WorkinLikeADog”…or hopefully something less cheesy than that.
 Why do we feel the need to put on a dog filter at 11:49 am to tell our friends we’re at work?
 They know we’re at work.
 Ultimately, you want to be noticed.